Written By: Sarah Williams, PhD in Clinical Psychology

 Calls to any general helpline (non-facility specific 1-8XX numbers) for your visit

-will be answered by American Addiction Centers (AAC).
+will be answered by American Addiction Centers (AAC) or a paid sponsor.